BDC Hamburger Icon

 M&As can be long, complex processes.
 These transactions can affect employees significantly, increasing stress, anxiety and uncertainty.
 After the deal closes, internal communicators need to maintain the momentum, minimize culture confusion and work to improve employee morale.

-The failure rate of mergers and acquisitions consistently falls between 70 and 90 percent.
-This doesn’t mean deals aren’t closing, but they’re closing and failing to deliver the results stakeholders expect.
-Frequent and open communication is central to post-deal integration and value creation.
+About 30 percent of deals succeed, Olsson said, meaning they transact and achieve all stated goals.
+Another 30 percent fail and actively damage shareholder value.
+The remainder fall somewhere in between; this doesn’t mean deals aren’t closing, but they’re closing and delivering mixed results when it comes to stakeholder expectations.
+Frequent, open communication is central to post-deal integration and value creation.
 Don’t forget to communicate early and more often after the deal is signed.

 Communication mistakes to avoid during mergers and acquisitions

 If a company fails to communicate effectively during a merger or acquisition, it compromises its employees’ loyalty and trust, employee retention, company culture and long-term success.
-Effective communication is critical during M&A for four reasons:
+Avoid the following pitfalls when communicating plans for your merger.

-4. Open communication facilitates post-deal success and long-term profitability.
+4. Discouraging feedback.
+Failing to provide employees with avenues for questions and feedback can lead to resentment.
+Open communication facilitates post-deal success and long-term profitability.

-Whenever a merger or acquisition deal is on the table, keep your employees in the loop as much as possible to help ensure your M&A becomes one of the 10 to 30 percent that succeed.
+Whenever a merger or acquisition deal is on the table, keep your employees in the loop as much as possible to help your M&A become one of the 30 percent that succeed.

 BDC Logo